HiroIso/scheduled-backup-script/README.md

 # scheduled-backup-script

 ### Scenario:
-Theis project to create a script called **backup.sh** which runs every day and automatically backs up any encrypted password files that have been updated in the past 24 hours.
+Theis project to create a script called **backup.sh** which runs every day and automatically backs up files that have been updated in the past 24 hours.

 ### To set up schudele:
 1. Run the command in the shell to open cron file.